ombedebob/JavaScript-Learning-projects/README.md

 3. Enter a URL or text into the input field and click the "Generate QR" button to see the generated QR code.

-Future Improvements

-Error Messages: Display more descriptive error messages when the input is invalid.

-Custom QR Options: Allow users to customize the size or color of the QR code.

-History Feature: Store and display previously generated QR codes for quick access.

 External API Used

 QR Code Generator API for generating QR codes.